GameCodeMastery/documentation/content/Advanced ARPG Combat/Targeting System/Usage Guide.md

 ![[Targeting Widget.png]]

+> [!NOTE] Note
+> You can also adjust the position of the targeting dot by clicking on the widget component and moving it in the Character View Port.

 4. Implement the following interface functions:
     - **On Target Selected**: Use the provided `bTargeted` bool to set the Widget Component’s visibility (e.g., Visible if `bTargeted` is true, Hidden otherwise).
 Add custom logic, such as playing a sound or highlighting the actor.
     - **Get Targeting Location**: Return the world location of the Widget Component (e.g., using `GetComponentLocation`) to position the lock-on widget.